LeandroOrdonez/value-compass/README.md

 3. **User Service**: Handles authentication, authorization, and profile management
 4. **Report Service**: Generates reports and sends alerts

+### API Gateway

+- Nginx reverse proxy that routes frontend requests to the appropriate microservices
+- Handles CORS and request forwarding
+- Provides a single entry point for all frontend-to-backend communication

 ### Frontend

 - Built with Next.js/React